nathanshammah/piqs/README.md

 In the case where local processes are included in the model of a system's dynamics, numerical simulation requires dealing with density matrices of exponential sizes.
 This becomes infeasible for a large number of qubits.
 We can simplify the calculations by exploiting the permutational invariance of indistinguishable quantum particles which allows the user to study hundreds of qubits.

 ## Integrated with QuTiP
 A major feature of PIQS is that it allows to build the Liouvillian of the system in an optimal way.
-It uses Cython to optimize performance and by taking full advangtage of the sparsity of the matrix it can deal with large systems.
+It uses Cython to optimize performance and by defining sparse matrices it can deal with large systems.
 Since it is compatible with the `quantum object` class of [QuTiP](http://qutip.org/) one can take full advantage of existing features of this excellent open-source library.

 ## A wide range of applications
 - The time evolution of the total density matrix of quantum optics and cavity QED systems for permutationally symmetric initial states (such as the GHZ state, Dicke states, coherent spin states).
-- Quantum phase transitions (QPT) of driven-dissipative out-of-equilibrium quantum systems.
+- Phase transitions of driven-dissipative out-of-equilibrium quantum systems.
 - Correlation functions of collective systems in quantum optics experiments, such as the spectral density and second-order correlation functions.
 - Various quantum optics phenomena such as resonance fluorescence, steady-state superradiance, superradiant light emission.
 - Spin squeezing for quantum metrology, long-range interaction in noisy spin models, decoherence in quantum information processing.
 - Nonlinearities of dissipative cavity QED systems up to the ultrastrong coupling regime.

 ## Installation
-In the terminal enter the following commands (you just need `git` and `python` installed).
-If you do not have git installed, just download the folder from Github and run the `setup.py` file with python.
-Please install `cython`, `numpy`, `scipy` and `qutip` as `piqs` depends on these packages.
+In the terminal enter the following commands (you just need `git` and `python` installed),

-We will soon publish the code in the Python Packaging Index (`pip`) and also make a `conda` package for easy installation on Windows.
-If you have any problems installing the tool, please open an issue or write to us.
 ```
 git clone https://github.com/nathanshammah/piqs.git
 cd piqs
 python setup.py install
 ```
+If you do not have git installed, just download the folder from Github and run the `setup.py` file with python.
+Please install `cython`, `numpy`, `scipy` and `qutip` as `piqs` depends on these packages.

+We will soon publish the code in the Python Packaging Index (`pip`) and also make a `conda` package for easy installation on Windows.
+If you have any problems installing the tool, please open an issue or write to us.

 ## Use
 ```